-Date of Approval Questions Answers 10.1 June 2015 What is meant by 'APIs and intermediates can be transferred under quarantine to another unit under the company's control when' [ICH Q7, Section 10.20] states 'APIs and intermediates should only be released for distribution to third parties after they have been released by the quality unit(s).
-APIs and intermediates can be transferred under quarantine to another unit under the company's control when authorised by the quality unit(s) and if appropriate controls and documentation are in place'.
+10.1: What is meant by "APIs and intermediates can be transferred under quarantine to another unit under the company's control..." and is this applicable to contract manufacturers?

+ICH Q7, paragraph 10.20 states "APIs and intermediates should only be released for distribution to third parties after they have been released by the quality unit(s).
+APIs and intermediates can be transferred under quarantine to another unit under the company's control when authorized by the quality unit(s) and if appropriate controls and documentation are in place."

-and is this applicable to commanufacturers?
-The second sentence in [ICH Q7, Section 10.20] describes transport situations that are not considered distribution.
+The second sentence in ICH Q7, paragraph 10.20 describes transport situations that are not considered distribution.
 It provides for physical movement (transfer but not release) of quarantined material to another unit.
-This unit can be on the same site, different site (within the same company), or a contract manufacturer (see final paragraph below).
+This unit can be on the same site, be on a different site (within the same company), or be a contract manufacturer (see final paragraph below).

 The goal of transfer under quarantine is to allow transportation and testing in parallel.
-Material that is transferred under quarantine is not to be used for further processing until all testing and quality review is complete and the material is released by the quality unit as defined in [ICH Q7, Section 2.22].
-This provision for transfer under quarantine is included in ICH Q7 for situations where a company is shipping APIs or intermediates from one unit to another and has both the need to expedite the shipping and the material management system in place to prevent use of the material before full release.
-Examples of circumstances where transfer under quarantine may be needed include extraordinary supply chain requirement(s) (e.g., short shelf-life), and materials with a lengthy timeframe for required test(s) (e.g., some microbiological tests, etc.).
-With appropriate oversight as described in [ICH Q10, Section 2.7], including a written agreement as described in [ICH Q7, Section 16.12], and appropriate ongoing controls, a contract manufacturer may be considered a 'unit under the company's control'.
-There is a joint responsibility by both parties to clearly justify and document the need to transfer the unreleased intermediate or API, and to ensure appropriate control is maintained to prevent use before full release.
+Material that is transferred under quarantine is not to be used for further processing until all testing and quality review is complete and the material is released by the quality unit as defined in ICH Q7, paragraph 2.22.

+This provision for transfer under quarantine is included in ICH Q7 for situations where a company is shipping APIs or intermediates from one unit to another and has both (1) the need to expedite the shipping and (2) the material management system in place to prevent use of the material before full release.
+Examples of circumstances where transfer under quarantine may be necessary include extraordinary supply chain requirement(s) (e.g., short shelf-life), and materials with a lengthy time frame for required test(s) (e.g., some microbiological tests).

-11. LABORATORY CONTROLS
+With appropriate oversight as described in ICH Q10, section III.G (2.7), including a written agreement as described in ICH Q7, paragraph 16.12, and appropriate ongoing controls, a contract manufacturer may be considered a "unit under the company's control."
+There is a joint responsibility for both parties to clearly justify and document the need to transfer the unreleased intermediate or API and to ensure appropriate control is maintained to prevent use before full release.

+K. Laboratory Controls (11)

-Date of Approval Questions Answers 11.1 June 2015 What is expected in terms of impurities for APIs extracted from herbal or animal tissue origin [ICH Q7, Section 11.2]?
+11.1: What is expected in terms of impurities for APIs extracted from herbal or animal tissue origin (ICH Q7, section XI.B (11.2))?

 In cases where the API itself is the extract from an herbal or animal tissue preparation, all constituents of this extract (concomitant constituents) might be considered to be part of the API.
-Therefore, a production process-related impurity profile (except, for example, solvents used in the process), would generally not be expected.
-However, for all APIs derived from herbal or animal sources, tests and limits for possible contaminants originating from these sources (e.g., pesticides, mycotoxins, viruses, herbicides, elemental impurities and wrong species) should be established, based on a risk assessment.
-In cases where herbal or animal sources provide material that is further processed to yield a chemically-defined API, all constituents other than the API are considered impurities.
+Therefore, a production process-related impurity profile (except, for example, solvents used in the process) would generally not be expected.
+However, for all APIs derived from herbal or animal sources, tests and limits for possible contaminants originating from these sources (e.g., pesticides, mycotoxins, viruses, herbicides, elemental impurities, and wrong species) should be established, based on a risk assessment.

+In cases where herbal or animal sources provide material that is further processed to yield a chemically defined API, all constituents other than the API are considered impurities.
 In this situation, the API manufacturer would be expected to establish an impurity profile as well as an API release specification that would include impurity limits.